-No. 104 Boot Road (South of appeal site)
+No. 97 Boot Road (North of appeal site)

-SD22A/0062 (ABP-313577-20): Planning permission refused by the Planning Authority for the (1) The demolition of the existing shed/garage building to the rear of the existing dwelling; (2) the construction of 2 2-bedroom, 3 person detached two storey pitched roof mews dwellings with a single storey flat roof rear projection, located to the rear of the existing dwelling and fronting onto Brideswell Lane (3) the vehicular entrance is off Brideswell Lane (4) connection to all public services, and (5) all necessary ancillary site development works to facilitate this development.
+SD22A/0063 (ABP-313559-20): Planning permission refused by the Planning Authority for the (1) The demolition of the existing shed/garage building to the rear of the existing dwelling; (2) the construction of 1 2-bedroom, 3 person detached single storey pitched roof mews dwelling with attic conversion, and a single storey flat roof rear projection located to the rear of the existing dwelling and fronting Brideswell Lane; (3) the vehicular entrance is off Brideswell Lane; (4) connection to all public services; (5) all necessary ancillary site development works to facilitate this development.
 The application was refused for the following 1 no. reason:

 1. "The proposed development, by reason of its location within Brideswell Lane and the associated lack of pedestrian and cyclist infrastructure, is considered to constitute piecemeal and haphazard development and would therefore be contrary to Section 11.3.2(iii) of the South Dublin County Council Development Plan 2016-2022.
-Furthermore, considering the proliferation of informal onstreet parking within Brideswell Lane, the inadequate access and navigation route for refuse and emergency vehicles and the substandard design of the car parking provision and layout of the proposed dwellings in terms of safe access and navigation, the proposed development would fail to comply with TM7 Objective 3 of the South Dublin County Council Development Plan 2016-2022 and would endanger public safety by reason of traffic hazard and therefore be contrary to the proper planning and sustainable development of the area."
+Furthermore, considering the proliferation of informal on-street parking within Brideswell Lane and the inadequate access and navigation route for refuse and emergency vehicles, it is considered that the proposed development would endanger public safety by reason of traffic hazard and therefore be contrary to the proper planning and sustainable development of the area."

-The application is currently the subject of a First Party appeal to the Board.
+The application is currently the subject of a First Party appeal.